tethysplatform/tethys/docs/tethys_sdk/jobs.rst

     * ``workspace`` (string): a path to a directory that will act as the workspace for the job.
 Each job type may interact with the workspace differently.
 By default the workspace is set to the user's workspace in the app that is creating the job.
     * ``extended_properties`` (dict): a dictionary of additional properties that can be used to create custom job attributes.
     * ``status`` (string): a string representing the state of the job.
 When accessed the status will be updated if necessary.
 Possible statuses are:
+        - Pending
-        - 'Pending'
+        - Submitted
-        - 'Submitted'
+        - Running
-        - 'Running'
+        - Paused
-        - 'Results-Ready'
+        - Results-Ready
-        - 'Complete'
+        - Complete
-        - 'Error'
+        - Error
-        - 'Aborted'
+        - Aborted
-        - 'Various'\*
+        - Various\*
-        - 'Various-Complete'\*
+        - Various-Complete\*
-        - 'Other'\**
+        - Other\**

         \*used for job types with multiple sub-jobs (e.g. CondorWorkflow).

         \**When  a custom job status is set the official status is 'Other', but the custom status is stored as an extended property of the job.
+See `Custom Statuses`_

     * ``cached_status`` (string): Same as the ``status`` attribute, except that the status is not actively updated.
 Rather the last known status is returned.